 Toil provides a dashboard for viewing the RAM and CPU usage of each node, the number of issued jobs of each type, the number of failed jobs, and the size of the jobs queue.
 To launch this dashboard for a toil workflow, include the --metrics flag in the toil script command.
-The dashboard can then be viewed in your browser at localhost:3000 while connected to the leader node through toil ssh-cluster.
-On AWS, the dashboard keeps track of every node in the cluster to monitor CPU and RAM usage, but it can also be used while running a workflow on a single machine.
-The dashboard uses Grafana as the front end for displaying real-time plots, and Prometheus for tracking metrics exported by toil.
-In order to use the dashboard for a non-released toil version, you will have to build the containers locally with make docker, since the prometheus, grafana, and mtail containers used in the dashboard are tied to a specific toil version.
+The dashboard can then be viewed in your browser at localhost:3000 while connected to the leader node through toil ssh-cluster:

+To change the default port number, you can use the --grafana_port argument: